 For an authentic nutty martini, Frangelico is the brand of choice.
 It is one of the essential spirits for a well-stocked bar and is arguably the best hazelnut liqueur available.
 However, it's not your only option and a bottle can be a little pricey.

+- If you like to experiment, you can also make your own liqueur.
+It's not much different from the walnut-based nocino recipe, you'll simply use raw hazelnuts and add extra flavors as you see fit.
 To replicate the taste of Frangelico, adding coffee, vanilla bean, and cocoa nibs to the infusion would be a good place to begin.
-You can also play with the base spirits.
-The recipe on Serious Eats, for instance, uses a combination of vodka and brandy, which form a solid foundation for the nutty flavor.
+You can also play with the base spirits; a combination of vodka and brandy form a solid foundation for the nutty flavor.